tochi-y/tochi-y/README.md

 ### Hi there 👋

+- 😄 I’m currently working on Fujitsu.
+- 🍈 I’m also the Maintainer of [Personium](https://personium.io/)

 <!--
 **tochi-y/tochi-y** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.